Often thought of as one of the most amazing things in the world, the reality of working from home can actually be very different.

-Here are 7 common expectations versus the truth of what it’s ACTUALLY like, plus some tips on how to work from home efficiently.
+Want more details?
+Read on for 7 common expectations versus the truth of what it’s actually like being a remote worker, plus some tips on how to work from home efficiently.

 Firstly, yes, you have the choice of what you’re going to wear to work every day.
 Sure, you can leave your pyjamas on from the night before.

 But do you want to know a trade secret?
 You get NOTHING done if you do this.

 Pyjamas equal sleep mode.
 And so if you wear your pyjamas all day when you’re trying to work, you’re not going to want to work.
 You’re going to want to sleep.